-Observational learning can in fact be referred to as social learning and Bandura (1986) proposed his social learning theory which is composed of observational learning and operant conditioning.
+Observational learning can, in fact, be referred to as social learning, and Bandura (1986) proposed a social learning theory, which is composed of observational learning and operant conditioning.
 How so?
 Consider that you may learn not to rob the local convenience store because you saw your brother get arrested, prosecuted, and is now spending 10 years in prison.
 You observed his actions and the consequences of those actions.
 Remember, there is no firsthand experience.
 This is called vicarious punishment.
 If we see a coworker praised by our supervisor for a job well done (and likely going way above and beyond), we will want to behave this way in the future so that we can receive the praise, plaque, extra time off, or monetary award.
 According to Bandura, this is called vicarious reinforcement and notice that there are both positive and negative reinforcers in the list.

-The gist of social learning theory is this.
-We learn by observing how other people behave and seeing the consequences of their behavior.
-Later we visualize the consequences (we remember what we saw before) of a particular behavior we would like to make and decide to behave in that way or not.
-Most likely if the consequence of the similar behavior was positive, we will make the behavior, but if negative, we will not, in keeping with the principles of operant conditioning.
+The gist of social learning theory is this: we learn by observing how other people behave and seeing the consequences of their behavior.
+Later we visualize the consequences (we remember what we saw before) of a particular behavior we would like to make, and decide whether or not to behave in that way.
+Most likely, if the consequence of the similar behavior was positive then we will make the behavior, but if negative then we will not, in keeping with the principles of operant conditioning.